sassoftware/sas-econometrics-examples/CONTRIBUTING.md

     └── README.md

 ### Data
 Contains datasets specifically curated for use with SAS Econometrics and SAS/ETS procedures.
 Ensure that all data is properly anonymized and follows data privacy standards before submission.
+Here is the [link](https://inside.sas.com/policies/third-party-data-handling-standard/) to the SAS third-party data usage policy.

     .
     ├── ...